Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix-3.md

 ## What it means to be a mentor

 The mentor is a person that follows you during your volunteers journey and needs to be ready for this task.
-Also, his/her personal experience in the project or skills are very important.
+Also, their personal experience in the project or skills are very important.
 You are the first mentee of yourself because you approached probably the same issues, and you probably resolved them so you can give help quickly and easily.
 It happens that people don’t want to be involved as mentors because is time consuming, requires a lot of patience and a good mindset in communication and skills too.
-This doesn’t mean that you need all them but for sure being skilled in communication is important, because people will ask you a lot of things and on the way you reply, they will define how much they can trust in you and what they can ask you.
+This doesn’t mean that you need all them, but for sure being skilled in communication is important, because people will ask you a lot of things and on the way you reply, they will define how much they can trust in you and what they can ask you.
 Who wants to talk to a rude person (and probably who likes pineapple pizza)?
 You will find someone that is more friendly, but this doesn’t mean that you need to be a friend, only someone that you can talk to and that don’t bites you.

 A pragmatic analysis I get from the role mentor came from the article [Why we stopped making Einsteins](https://erikhoel.substack.com/p/why-we-stopped-making-einsteins?s=r), where the reason basically is the fact that they had a tutor, or they got a personal teacher at home.
-This let them grow from the experience of skilled people that was shared to them when they were very young people.
+This lets them grow from the experience of skilled people that was shared to them when they were very young people.
 A mentor is sharing own experience to others to let them grow with that like this book, just because we want to improve the world itself.

 The Mentor's path: